 Thảo Phạm is a Huynh Trưởng who teaches Ngành Nghĩa Sĩ in Liên Đoàn Thánh Gia (formerly known as Miền Tây).
 In the past, she has taught Ngành Thiếu for 5 years, the last 3 years serving as Ngành Trưởng.
 Thảo has gained a wide exposure of training methods and activities due to having traveled to multiple Miềns for training camps as well as Đại Hội (International Conventions) and Hội Nghị (Congresses).
 Throughout her years of teaching and training, Thảo has learned what makes a true Huynh Trưởng – and it is not simply just extraordinary teaching skills.
 It is essentially the Huynh Trưởng’s deep love for Jesus Christ in the Eucharist.

 In order to financially support her TNTT endeavors, Thảo works in the Civil Engineering field at a public agency.
-She holds a Bachelors and Masters of Science in Civil Engineering with a Structural focus from Santa Clara University as well as the EIT (Engineering-In-Training) Certificate.
+She holds a Bachelors and Masters of Science in Civil Engineering with a Structural focus from Santa Clara University as well as a Professional Engineer (Civil Engineer) license from the state of California.

 Why “Path to Purple”?